SoftChef/oobe/readme.md

 When business logic and user interface are entangled, change is hard; when logic doesn't depend on UI, your interface becomes easier to work with. *--backbone.js*

-Our goal is to build a vue library that focuses on model processing, Not like backbone.js and vue-mc that overly powerful library.
+Our goal is build a vue library that focus on model processing, Not like backbone.js and vue-mc that overly powerful library.

 ![data](https://softchef.github.io/oobe/assets/data.png)